 We demonstrate the versatility of our Gaussian primitive to represent objects with a wide range of geometric and material characteristics.
 Our framework supports full, unbiased global illumination with Monte Carlo (volumetric) path tracing, capable of producing and not limited to effects such as soft shadow, glossy reflection, interreflection.
 See teaser and the supplemental videos for examples.

-We can render scenes acquired from existing data in different formats, such as meshes or 3DGS scenes.
-The conversion process including gradient-based transmittance optimization is described in the paper.
-Here is an example with different materials applied:
+We can render scenes acquired from existing data in different formats, such as meshes or 3DGS-initialized scenes.
+The conversion process, including gradient-based transmittance refinement, is described in the paper.

-Original | New material 1 | New material 2 |
+| Original | New material 1 | New material 2 |

-Original | New lighting 1 | New lighting 2 |
+| Original | New lighting 1 | New lighting 2 |

 title={Unified Gaussian Primitives for Scene Representation and Rendering},

-author={Yang Zhou and Songyin Wu and Ling-Qi Yan},
+author={Yang Zhou and Songyin Wu and Lingqi Yan},

 }